Ice cream shop closes one day after reopening because customers didn't follow social distancing rules

 Things got so bad at the Polar Cave Ice Cream Parlour in Mashpee that an employee quit the same day.

 "One of my best workers quit yesterday at the end of her shift.
-She stuck it through her shift," owner Mark Lawrence told CNN affiliate KRON4.
+She stuck it through her shift," owner Mark Lawrence told CNN affiliate WFXT.
 "But the words she was called and the language, you wouldn't even say in a men's locker room.
 And to say it to a 17-year-old kid, they should be ashamed of themselves."

 In accordance with reopening guidelines, Lawrence said the shop asked all customers to place their orders at least one hour in advance.